dileepkumarmudrakola/Local-Packet-Detection-in-SDR-Based-IoT-Gateways/README.md

  ## Wireless Communication and Networks (CS6120)
-This repository contains project done as a part of course CS6120
+This repository contains project done as a part of course CS6120 at IITM